Code-Institute-Submissions/https-github.com-IBrazyI-Brew_Town/README.md

 ## Deployment

 ### Deployment to GitHub
-1. Created new file inside documents folder named "Coding Course" and within that created a file called "The-Drunken-Goblin(Milestone Project 3)".
-2. Opened GitHub Desktop and selected "New Repository".
+1. Opened GitHub Desktop and selected "New Repository".
-3. Gave the project name "The-Drunken-Goblin" and clicked "Create Repository".
+2. Gave the project name "Brew-town" and clicked "Create Repository".
-4. Opened the repository in VS Code.
+3. Opened the repository in GitPod.
-5. Created index.html and README.md pages.
+4. Created index.html and README.md pages.
-6. Opened up local terminal and "Git Added" both pages.
+5. Opened up local terminal and "Git Added" both pages.
-7. Committed both pages using "Git Commit".
+6. Committed both pages using "Git Commit".
-8. Pushed changed with "Git Push" adding my work to my Git Hub page.
+7. Pushed changed with "Git Push" adding my work to my Git Hub page.
-9. Opened my GitHub page to see the changes.
+8. Opened my GitHub page to see the changes.

 ### How to fork the project
 1. Select repository you wish to fork.